AMEERKOTTA/Project-Predicting-Customer-Churn-for-a-Telecom-Company/README.md

 19. `MonthlyCharges`: The amount charged to the customer monthly.
 20. `TotalCharges`: The total amount charged to the customer over their tenure with the company.
 21. `Churn`: The target variable indicating whether the customer has churned (left the company) or not (Yes or No).

+The dataset is typically used to analyze factors that influence customer churn, which can help in building a predictive model to identify customers who are likely to churn in the future.